scarletstudio/scarletstudio.github.io/_blog/s22-projects.md

 - **Alhassan** (and Anna) ranked match stars, normalized ratings based on users’ average ratings, and designed an interests taxonomy.
 - **Ayman** (and Erik) launched the rare interests generator, and designed and built the backend of a word guessing game.
-- **Azucena** (and Vinesh) connected intents data to the pipeline; wrote functions to find matches, rank notifications and calculate metrics.
+- **Azucena** (and Vinesh) connected intents data to the pipeline; and wrote functions to find matches, rank notifications and calculate metrics.
 - **Bridget** (and Erik) launched the similar interests generator and implemented logic for a new notification that we can send to users.
 - **Chris** (and Vinesh) connected interests data to the pipeline, built analytics, and designed and built a new notifications pipeline.
 - **David** (and Edwin) ranked matches to give users more variety, fixed a critical production bug, and extracted chat data for pipelines.
 - **Emma** (and Rachael) launched the similar schedules generator and implemented analytics about users’ availability in a community.
 - **Lauren** (and Arushi) launched the rare intents generator and designed and built a pipeline to calculate product analytics.
-- **Luke** (and Rachael) launched limited schedule matching and created functions to help manage availability data.
+- **Luke** (and Rachael) launched the limited schedule matching generator and created functions to help manage availability data.
 - **Nelida** (and Edwin) ranked matches to help users with fewer options and designed and built a system to cluster users.
 - **Neveen** (and Arushi) launched the rare intents generator and calculated analytics on distribution of intents in a community.
 - **Verica** (and Anna) ranked matches based on upvotes for helpful users and designed and built a location matching generator.